lingpy/calc-workflow/slides/slides.md

 <aside class='notes'>
 The reason is that the comparative method is very tedious to apply.
 Also, comparing with computers, human lack of consistency and efficiency.
-However, it has a high accuracy and a high flexibility.
+However, human annotation can achieve a high accuracy and a high flexibility.

 Computational methods, on the other hand, are by